Skip to content

 Public Displays Of Empathy

 Narcissists like to publicly play the kind, caring, and empathetic role.
-And social media is a great platform.
+And social media is perfect for this.

 They can post articles about social issues.
 Often without actually reading them.
 Express support for the vulnerable.
 Share their “wisdom”.
 And show the world how kind and conscientious they are.